Lenticular Printing Business Cards

 What Paper to Choose?

-Paper should be addressed first in your design work.
-With postcards, the best option is to choose a thicker cardstock instead of a thinner text weight.
-The difference between these 2 types of paper is thickness.
+We offer a wide range of different thickness and texture card stocks.
 Our text weight is based on pounds and our card stock is weighted by points.
 Want to feel the difference?
 Order a Free Sample Kit today.

 What is Font Outlining?